ivanoung/scmp-ivanoung-techinterview-frontend/README.md

 -   Styling
 -   Responsive (Mobile/Desktop)

-Things that's yet to be completed are:
+Things that's yet to be completed, and I could've done better, are:

 -   Dynamic pathings and routing
 -   Test cases
 -   Rest API
 -   Database storage

+### Possible exceptions

+-   First date not today
+-   More than 5 poll listing